natritmeyer/site_prism/README.md

 #### Anonymous Sections

-If you want to use a section more as a namespace for elements and not planning on re-using it, you may find it more convenient to define an anonymous section using a block:
+If you want to use a section more as a namespace for elements and are not planning on re-using it, you may find it more convenient to define an anonymous section using a block: